With awesome outdoor adventures, family-friendly activities, delicious restaurants, and museums galore!

 Kids ages 10 and under will absolutely adore the Marble Kids Museum.

 Marbles believes that play is how children learn best!
-Located in the heart of downtown Raleigh, Marbles has dozens of themed exhibits, summer camps, IMAX documentary and feature movies and special events year-round.
-The exhibits here are meant to build the imaginations of children — and they learn through self-led exploration.
+Located in the heart of downtown Raleigh, Marbles has dozens of themed exhibits, summer camps, IMAX documentaries, and feature movies, and special events year-round.
+The exhibits here are meant to build children’s imaginations — and they learn through self-led exploration.